Generalized Linear Model (GLM)

 - Output Dataset Name: Name for the prediction results dataset

-- Include Original Data: Whether to include original columns in the output
+- Include original data: Whether to include original columns in the output

-- Confidence Levels: Confidence interval levels (90%, 95%, 99%)
+- Confidence Interval Levels: Confidence interval levels (90%, 95%, 99%)

-- Prediction Levels: Prediction interval levels (90%, 95%, 99%)
+- Prediction Interval Levels: Prediction interval levels (90%, 95%, 99%)

 - Click Run Prediction to execute